 The Mingus Job Accelerator

 An amazing setting for adults with intellectual differences to gain skills in real-time on-the-job training.
 Our staff keeps a watchful eye on each person as they reach for their passion and take their newly learned skills back to their home community in the job of their dreams.
 The Application process begins with a phone call.
-The Daily session begins each Tuesday.
 Our Residential program is now taking applications.
 Register soon, as space is limited!
 Visit Mingus Job Accelerator to start your application today and learn more on how you can help.

 Name the Gardens

-It’s time to prepare for Spring!
-We have plans for Farm to Table produce gardens as well as a Peach, Pear and Apricot orchard.
-A $25,000 donation plants the seeds for meaningful employment and gives a lifetime of productivity and training for Adults with Intellectual Differences.
+The time to plant is now!
+We enjoy our produce gardens as well as our fruit orchard, but maintaining the trees, beds and above ground gardens takes some revenue.
+Your donation plants the seeds for meaningful employment and gives a lifetime of productivity and training for Adults with Intellectual Differences.

 ( SOLD 1 – 3 available)